opencontrol/compliance-masonry/docs/usage.md

 Use `compliance-masonry export --help` for more information; you have additional options that permit easy use of the consolidated JSON output with a system like `docxtemplater`.
 Here is an example usage; it assumes:

-    a.
-You already have your environment ready to run `compliance-masonry get`
+    * You already have your environment ready to run `compliance-masonry get`
-    a.
-You have a `docxtemplater/config.json` (see http://docxtemplater.readthedocs.io/en/latest/cli.html)
+    * You have a `docxtemplater/config.json` (see http://docxtemplater.readthedocs.io/en/latest/cli.html)
-    a.
-You have a working copy of `jq` for managing JSON files (see https://stedolan.github.io/jq/download/)
+    * You have a working copy of `jq` for managing JSON files (see https://stedolan.github.io/jq/download/)

 ```